SixArm/mast-cell-help/topics/allergy-load/index.md

 # Allergy load

-The term "allergy load" (a.k.a. "total allergen load") refers to the cumulative exposure to allergens that an individual experiences in their environment.
-When the allergy load exceeds a person's capacity (a.k.a. "total allergen threshold"), the the person can have allergic reactions, exacerbation of allergic symptoms, or even development of new allergies.
+The term "allergy load" (aka "total allergen load") refers to the cumulative exposure to allergens that an individual experiences in their environment.
+When the allergy load exceeds a person's capacity (aka "total allergen threshold"), the the person can have allergic reactions, exacerbation of allergic symptoms, or even development of new allergies.